Abyssinia, Henry: Production

 The final scene, in which Radar informs the 4077th of the death of Henry Blake, was unprecedented: it was the first time in American television history that a main character departing a comedy series was killed off in a tragic way.
 When Stevenson decided to leave the series partway through the third season, producers Gene Reynolds and Larry Gelbart decided to make a statement regarding the unexpectancies and horror of war, especially with the Vietnam War fresh in viewers' minds.

-To evoke genuine emotions of shock and sadness, the final O.R. scene was kept a secret from the cast until immediately before filming; only then did Gelbart hand out the last page of the script.
+To evoke genuine emotions of shock and sadness, and to ensure the performances for the majority of the episode were not influenced by the actors' knowledge of Blake's fate, the final O.R. scene was kept a secret from the cast (excepting Alan Alda) until immediately before filming; only then did Gelbart hand out the last page of the script.
 As a result, Stevenson was still on the set and saw the final scene being filmed.
 After shooting was completed, a season-ending cast party was planned.
 Stevenson left the set almost immediately after the end of filming, and the party was canceled due to the dour mood of the cast.
 Stevenson later said in an interview that he was deeply hurt that his character's death was revealed in this fashion and the party was "ruined".
 Gelbart later said of the event, "I wish we could say to him, 'We didn't mean it, Mac.'"